Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.7Location

-Why for a family holiday — Marriott's Maui Ocean Club is the timeshare-and-villa-rental property at the south end of Ka'anapali Beach — every accommodation is a one-bedroom, two-bedroom, or three-bedroom villa with full kitchen, separate living room, washer-dryer, and private balcony.
-Two hundred and sixty…
+Why for a family holiday: Marriott's Maui Ocean Club is the timeshare-and-villa-rental property at the south end of Ka'anapali Beach, every accommodation is a one-bedroom, two-bedroom, or three-bedroom villa with full kitchen, separate living room, washer-dryer, and private balcony.
+The villas run the full condo setup; it is a timeshare property operating hotel-style, so book early and expect family scale everywhere.

 Best room: Three-Bedroom Villa (the family-of-eight flagship with full kitchen) or Two-Bedroom Villa for the family-of-six option.